apache/pdfbox-docs/content/2.0/faq.md

 Symbol, ZapfDingbats, Times-Italic, Helvetica-Oblique, Courier-Oblique, Times-BoldItalic, Helvetica-BoldOblique, Courier-BoldOblique.
 You can get most of these fonts on linux by running ``sudo apt-get install ttf-mscorefonts-installer``.
 Arial is as good as Helvetica.
-MS-Gothic can be used instead of ZapfDingbats.
+MS-Gothic or DejaVu Sans can be used instead of ZapfDingbats.
 See also [this stackoverflow answer](https://stackoverflow.com/a/67437624/535646) about getting ZapfDingbats from ghostscript fonts.
 The Times/Courier/Helvetica fonts can also be replaced with the appropriate Liberation or Nimbus fonts.
 The exact substitution logic that PDFBox uses can be read in the file